Gradient-based filtering under misspecification: Stability and error bounds: Simulation studies

-\textbf{ISD filter.} For the ISD filter, we consider only a static learning rate (which corresponds to ``unit scaling'').
-Although the Poisson distribution is again considered known, we investigate what happens if the relation between $\vartheta_t$ and $\mu_t$ is unknown.
-Specifically, we consider two cases, in which the researcher postulates (i) an exponential link $\mu^{\text{im}}_{t|t}=\exp(\theta^{\text{im}}_{t|t})$, which is correct, or (ii) a quadratic link $\mu^{\text{im}}_{t|t}={(\theta^{\text{im}}_{t|t})}^2$, which is not.
-The parameter space $\Theta$ is $\mathbb{R}$ under the exponential link, or $\mathbb{R}_{\geq 0}$ under the quadratic link.
-In the latter case, simple parameter restrictions (i.e.,\ positivity of $\omega$ and $\phi$) ensure that the prediction step~\eqref{Parameter prediction step} maps $\SR_{\geq 0}$ to itself.
-The ability to deal with bounded parameter spaces is unique to the ISD filter.
-Under the two link functions, the logarithmic Poisson distribution is either (i) concave in $\theta\in \SR$ (i.e., $\alpha=0$) or (ii) strongly concave in $\theta\in \SR_{\geq 0}$ (with $\alpha=2$).
-For both links, therefore, Assumption~\ref{ass1} holds.
-For the exponential link, the ISD update can be computed using Newton's optimization method (see Appendix~\ref{subsec:Computing the implicit-gradient update}), while for the quadratic link a closed-form solution is available (see Appendix~\ref{subsec:Estimated learning rates}).
-For the quadratic link, if the prediction lies in the interior of $\Theta=\SR_{\geq 0}$, then the same holds for the update.
-Even if the prediction and update both lie on the boundary (which is possible if $y_t=0$), the first-order condition~\eqref{Implicit parameter update step} is still satisfied; hence, Assumption~\ref{ass3} does not technically hold, but can be circumvented.
-In both cases Assumption~\ref{Assumption: Bounded moments} holds with $\sigma^2=4$ (for details, Appendix~\ref{subsec:Estimated learning rates}).
+The parameter space $\Theta$ is $\mathbb{R}$ under the exponential link and $\mathbb{R}_{\geq 0}$ under the quadratic link (this ensures monotonicity).
+For the quadratic link, simple parameter constraints (i.e.,\ positivity of $\omega$ and $\phi$) ensure that the prediction step~\eqref{Parameter prediction step} maps $\SR_{\geq 0}$ to itself.
+This capacity to handle bounded parameter spaces is a distinctive feature of the ISD filter.

+Under the two link functions, the logarithmic Poisson distribution is either (i) concave in $\theta\in \SR$ (i.e., $\alpha=0$), or (ii) strongly concave in $\theta\in \SR_{\geq 0}$ (with $\alpha=2$).
+In both cases, Assumptions~\ref{ass1}(a,b) are satisfied.
+For the exponential link, the ISD update can be computed using Newton's optimization method (see Appendix~\ref{subsec:Computing the implicit-gradient update}).
+For the quadratic link, a closed-form solution is available (see Appendix~\ref{subsec:Estimated learning rates}).
+Notably, if the prediction lies in the interior of $\Theta=\SR_{\geq 0}$, then so does the update.
+Even when both the prediction and the update lie on the boundary (which may occur when $y_t=0$), the first-order condition~\eqref{Implicit parameter update step} is still satisfied.
+Thus, while Assumption~\ref{ass1}(c) is not strictly met, it can be effectively circumvented.
+Finally, Assumption~\ref{Assumption: Bounded moments} holds in both cases (see Appendix~\ref{subsec:Estimated learning rates}).